vladiator-labs/alchemydc-celo-network-monitor/README.md

 * **Network Participation** - Monitor overall network participation numbers
 * **Node** - Monitor Celo node & network health
 * **Pending Votes** - Monitor our addresses for pending votes.
 Remind us to activate them
-* **Tobin Tax** - Remind us if/when the Tobin Tax is activated.
-Never send transactions when it is
 * **Validator** - Monitor the health of our validators

 ## Deployment